If your land is being acquired by the Northern Territory (NT) Government, you can receive compensation or appeal against the decision.

 How the government can acquire land

-The government will negotiate an agreement with you including compensation if they need to acquire your land.
+The NT Government will negotiate an agreement with you including compensation if they need to acquire your land.

 How compensation is worked out

-As the land owner you are entitled to fair and just terms compensation for any acquisition of your land.
+As the land owner, you're entitled to fair and just terms compensation for any acquisition of your land.

 The amount you will be offered is determined by independent valuation.

-Go to the Australian Property Institute website to find a valuer.
-You must provide a a copy of the report must be given to the Acquisition section.
+You must provide a copy of the report to the Acquisition section.